ev-br/mc_lib/HowToUseMeson.md

 Example of build file is  `/examples/meson.build`.
 All site-packages must be included into `shared_library` meson class (`python.extension_module`).
+The same solution is used in `mc_lib/meson.build` for NumPy package.

 ```meson
 # Check mc_lib installation and get path to it directory